 a one-day conference organised by the Centre for Early Modern Studies, University of Oxford

 Saturday, 20 May 2017

 What is the connection between verisimilitude as a literary device and its legal use in the credible narration of facts?
 How do we construe the relation between the marvellous and the probable?
 What do early modern notions of likelihood and verisimilitude look like, if accounts of real-life criminal trials cite miracles and divine interventions as discoverers of the truth?
 Early modern Europe saw new modes and criteria of evidence-evaluation emerge, as new criminal codes and judicial systems were established.
 How has the work of social historians, directing us to ‘fiction in the archives’ affected how literary critics see the shaping of probability – of discoveries, denouements, trial outcomes – in early modern prose fiction and drama?
 How does recent scholarly work on the importance of oaths and binding language, on witness credibility, on inquisitions, jury trials, on the rhetorical criteria of suspicion and on the circulation of news affect current thinking about literary and dramatic narrative?
 Can we revisit, in this context, Auerbach’s conception of Western literature’s achievement as supremely mimetic, as representing ‘the entire human individual’?

 Registration is now open.
 Booking for dinner closes 10 May 2017.
+Download the conference programme.

 8.30-9.00 Registration and coffee.

 9.00-9.15 Welcome and introduction: Natasha Simonova and Lorna Hutson